lsst-uk/ARCHIVE-lasair-lsst/tests/README.md

 local and master database as CSV files, and if the two databases do not have identical schema, including the ordering of attributes, then it will not work.

+### Check TNS copied to cones
+`check_TNS_cones.py`

+To check that every entry of the table crossmatch_tns has a corresponding entry in the table watchlist_cones.
+This means that real-time crossmatch is happening between incoming alerts and the TNS objects.

 ### Lasair API
 `api/runemall.py`